ckeditor/ckeditor5/docs/framework/guides/contributing/testing-environment.md

 yarn run manual:verify
 ```

-Read more about the crawler in {@link framework/guides/contributing/development-environment#verifying-documentation Verifying documentation}.
+Read more about the crawler in the {@link framework/guides/contributing/development-environment#verifying-documentation Verifying documentation} guide.

 ## Rules for using the `--files` option